iamkoushik1999/NodeJS-The_Complete_Guide-Notes/README.md

 ### How does it work?

 > Node Js uses V8 and V8 simply is the name of the javascript engine built by Google, that runs javascript in the browser

+### What does V8 do?

+> It takes that JavaScript code and compiles it to machine code